meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events</h3>

-<p>2026-08-05: I'll visit the University of California San Diego in connection with the <a href="https://www.simula.no/education/courses-summer-schools/summer-school-computational-physiology">2026 SUURPh Summer School in Computational Physiology</a> (Aug 5-13 2026). </p>

 <p>2026-09-10: We are organizing the 2026 DigiCells Workshop: Towards next-generation digital twins for biological cell environments at Simula Research Laboratory on Sep 10 2026, following the <a href="https://www.simula.no/about/events/simula-25-years-fenics-workshop">FEniCS@Simula 25 Anniversary Conference</a> on Sep 8-9.
 Reach out if you are interested in joining. </p>

 <p>2026-10-12: I'll visit and give a talk at the Mathematical Institute, Charles University, Prague, Czech Republic (Oct 12-14 2026).
 Thanks so much to Miroslav Bulíček and Lucie Wintrova for the invitation, looking forward to it. </p>